 - Look at your roof for damage signatures

-- Cross-reference with NOAA / HailTrace storm data for your specific ZIP
+- Cross-reference with NOAA storm data for your specific ZIP

 - Tell you whether they think you have a filable claim